Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 | Areas of effect from natural ranged weapons or hand pumps may also be increased by one, or by one cone size, and ignore a number of allies or spaces up to the Alchemist's Rank.
 |
 | **Efficient Reagents**
 | When creating a Stash item, the Alchemist rolls a d6.
-On a success, 1 Stash is refunded from the item's cost.
+On a success, 1 Stash is refunded from the item's cost. **(TO BE REDONE)**
-| The Alchemist's maximum Stash also increases by 1, and they learn two new common or uncommon flask recipes.
+| The Alchemist also learns two new common or uncommon flask blueprints.

 Rank 3
 ~~~~~~
 | **Chemical Admixture**
 | While in possession of two non-rare flasks, the Alchemist may combine them.
 Choose one flask to be the "Carrier" and another to be the "Payload".
 Natural ranged weapons may act as a Carrier.
 | Choose one of the Payload's Targeted or Terrain effects.
 If the effect is Targeted, it applies to all characters the Carrier's effects apply to.
 If the effect is Terrain, it affects all tiles the Carrier applies to, as well as the tiles of characters the Carrier affects.
-| The Alchemist's maximum Stash also increases by 1, and they learn two new flask recipes of any rarity.
+| The Alchemist also learns two new flask blueprints of any rarity.

 --------